oma3dao/spatial-store-rfp/spatial-store-rfp.md

                             <li>  The login mechanism SHOULD allow a User to keep their login credentials private and controlled by the owning ID.</li>
                         </ol>
       h.
 The ID system MAY implement a name service independent of ICANN domain names.
       i.
-The ID system MAY support ICANN domain names.
+The ID system SHOULD support ICANN domain names.
       j.
 The ID system MAY conform to the DID standard.
       k.
 The ID system SHALL be consistent with the requirements in section 8 of the [IWPS RFP](https://github.com/oma3dao/iwps-rfp/blob/main/iwps-rfp.md).
   9. Spatial Registry